 Red Canary’s webhook integration allows you to trigger any HTTP listener as part of an automation playbook.
-Common uses of webhooks include:
+Common uses of webhooks include the following:

 - Creating tickets in ticket-tracking systems such as ServiceNow or JIRA.

-- Posting data to SIEM / log collection platforms like Splunk or SumoLogic.
+- Posting data to Security information and event management (SIEM) / log collection platforms like Splunk or SumoLogic.

 - Triggering incidents in paging systems such as OpsGenie or VictorOps (PagerDuty has a distinct integration action).